 A true subminiature camera, the Tower 16 uses special cassettes for up to 20 exposures on 16mm film.
 The image size is 10 x 14 mm.
 The lens is a 25mm f/3.5 with aperture adjustable to f/11.
 The shutter is synchronized for flash and adjustable from 1/2 to 1/200 second plus bulb.
 The viewfinder is a simple metal frame that retracts into the body when not in use.
 The camera focuses as close as 1 foot or .3 meter.
 There is no rangefinder however, so distance needs to be measured or estimated.
 The lack of a rangefinder is not a big drawback because the lens has a large depth of field.
 Only close distances require measurement.

 An interesting detail of the viewfinder is a parallax mark at the 1 foot distance.
-A nice touch, but I wonder if this really improves close-up framing accuracy?
 There is also a built-in yellow filter that can be slid in front of the lens as in Minox cameras.

 The Mamiya-16 Super in my collection is identical in features to the Tower 16 camera sold by Sears Roebuck and Company.
-The only apparent differences are the engravings of the model name, and on the Mamiya camera, a front engraving gives the name of the lens as: Cute (yes, that is the name).
+The only apparent differences are the engravings of the model name, and the lens name that is engraved on the Mamiya camera: "Cute" (yes, that is the name).
 The Tower camera does not have this engraving.
-However, both lenses are shown as 25mm f 3.5 optics.
+However, both lenses are shown as 25mm f/3.5 optics.